gluobe/meraki-docker-workshop/lab-03/README.md

 To introduce you to the world of docker we will list some of the basic commands.
 These are the commands you are probably going to use the most.

+This lab is created to show you the basic Docker commands.
+In this lab you will see some output for most of the commands but be aware that this probably won't be the case if you do them on your `clean` docker host.

 ## Task 1: Docker info